sunilgandhilab/brainquant3d/docs/README.md

 $ python3 /mnt/ssd/bq3d-tutorial/process.py
 ```

 If everything was done correctly, you should begin seeing a log print to the screen.
 The runtime for this tutorial should be approximately 1-2 hours, though this will depend on your computing infrastrucure.
 For full-sized datasets, the runtime is quite variable.
-For a typical typical dataset with 2-300GB per channel, the runtime is somewhere between 12 - 24 hours.
+For a typical dataset with 2-300GB per channel, the runtime is somewhere between 12 - 24 hours.

 When complete, the **BaseDirectory** should contain the following new files and directories: